siala/ADA-examples/README.md

-# -ada-examples
+# ADA-examples

-This repository contains a couple of examples written in based for INSA students.
+This repository contains a couple of simple examples written in the ada programming language.

+Quick compilation instructions:

+$ gnatmake example.adb

+This generates the binary file "example".